-There’s nothing like a good muffin recipe.
-Not only are they super simple to make, but you can make them healthy enough for breakfast and sweet enough for dessert.
+There’s nothing like a good muffin recipe, particularly one that brings together bananas and nuts.
+Not only are these super simple to make, but you can make them healthy enough for breakfast and sweet enough for dessert.
 Talk about double-duty banana nut muffins!

 One of my favorite muffin combos are bananas and nuts, like this easy Paleo banana nut muffin recipe.
 They’re a terrific way to use up over-ripe bananas and come together easily.
 These grain-free muffins are made with heart-healthy almond flour, which is loaded with vitamin E, and a gluten-free sprouted flour blend.
 You can either make these a vegan recipe by using ground flax instead of eggs.

 And the nutrition in these is second to none.
 Nutrition-rich bananas are a healthy option for people who don’t have a form of insulin resistance; because they’re quite high in carbs and sugar, you should avoid them if you do.

 But for the rest of us, bananas are low in fat and provide a quick energy boost, making them (and these muffins!) a great after-workout snack.
 They’re also full of potassium and fiber.
 In fact, just one banana contains about 10 percent of your daily recommended amount.
 Eating enough fiber keeps your digestive system running smoothly and helps you feel full longer.

 And let’s not forget about the nuts in these banana muffins!
 Walnuts are loaded with omega-3 fatty acids, which are awesome for reducing inflammation, improving circulation and controlling blood sugar.
 They’re also known to fight depression and improve brain health.
 You could also use any other nuts you have on hand, like pecans or cashews; you’ll still get those nutty benefits.

 How to Make Banana Nut Muffins

 Do you know how to make banana nut muffins?
 Get ready to bake your favorite banana nut muffins ever!